2-Methoxyethanol

 2-Methoxyethanol is used as a solvent for many different purposes such as varnishes, dyes, and resins.
 It is also used as an additive in airplane deicing solutions.
 In organometallic chemistry it is commonly used for the synthesis of Vaska's complex and related compounds such as carbonylchlorohydridotris(triphenylphosphine)ruthenium (II).
 During these reactions the alcohol acts as a source of hydride and carbon monoxide.

 2-Methoxyethanol is toxic to the bone marrow and testicles.
 Workers exposed to high levels are at risk for granulocytopenia, macrocytic anemia, oligospermia, and azoospermia.

 The methoxyethanol is converted by alcohol dehydrogenase into methoxyacetic acid which is the substance which causes the harmful effects.
 Both ethanol and acetate have a protecting effect.
 The methoxyacetate can enter the Krebs cycle where it forms methoxycitrate.

+Presence in interstellar space

+In 2024, a group led by researchers at the Massachusetts Institute of Technology reported the discovery of 2-methoxyethanol in a star-forming region within the nebula NGC 6334.
+The discovery was made by examining in the laboratory the spectral signature of 2-methoxyethanol as the molecule was made to rotate.
+This signature was then sought in observational data for the region collected by the Atacama Large Millimeter Array, and 25 of its spectral lines were detected, constituting a secure identification of the molecule in the astronomical data.